-Of the 11 city and town jurisdictions in Marin, currently 9 participate as members of the MCTF JPA.
-The City of Sausalito and the Town of Ross dropped out of the MCTF JPA in 2013 and 2014 respectively.
-Conversations with both jurisdictions are on-going.
+Of the 11 city and town jurisdictions in Marin, currently 10 participate as members of the MCTF JPA.
+The City of Sausalito dropped out of the MCTF JPA in 2013.
+Conversations with Sausalito are on-going.

-After a 12-year hiatus, the City of San Rafael re-joined the JPA in March of 2015, which when combined with Central Marin Police Authority's 2015 decision to provide an officer in lieu of their cash contribution, resulted in reduced costs for all JPA members.
+The City of San Rafael re-joined the JPA in March of 2015, and the City of Ross in 2016 which, when combined with Central Marin Police Authority's 2015 decision to provide an officer in lieu of their cash contribution, would result in reduced costs for all JPA members.
+Due to the recent increase of salaries for the Sheriff's office, there will be a slight increase in contribution for all JPA members.